lilla021/Kony/README.md

 	MyArray();

 	// b.[5 marks] a constructor that takes a statically allocated array as a parameter and copies it into theArray, while making sure
-	//				that duplicates are removed during the copy(using the isInArray functionâ€”see B.i.(e)).
+	//				that duplicates are removed during the copy(using the isInArray function—see B.i.(e)).

 	MyArray(int array[]);